vitabaks/postgresql_cluster/console/service/README.md

 # PostgeSQL Cluster Console API service

 Server-side component for PostgreSQL Cluster Console.
-This REST service implements the API for web integration.
+This REST service implements the API for UI integration.

 The project is written in `Go` and uses [Swagger](https://github.com/go-swagger/go-swagger) for server-side code generation.
 The server receives requests from the web to create and manage clusters.
 Under the hood, the server uses Docker to run `postgresql_cluster` image with Ansible playbooks for cluster deployment logic.